|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

-Keloids can occur anywhere but they are more common on:
+Keloids are found anywhere on the body.
+They are more common on:

 Scar tissue is a part of the normal healing process.
-With keloids, the scar tissue grows in an uncontrolled manner.
-The scar continues to grow even after the wound has been covered.
-The growth can continue for weeks or months.
+It grows in an uncontrolled manner.
+Even if the wound is covered, the scar will grow.
+The growth can last for weeks or months.

 Risk Factors TOP

-Keloids are more common in people with African American, Asian, or Hispanic ethnicity.
-They are also more likely to occur between 10-30 years old.
+Keloids are more common in people who are Black, Asian, or Hispanic.
+They are also more likely in people who are aged 10-30 years old.

 Keloids often begin as small lumps at the site of a skin injury.
 They gradually grow beyond the edges of the wound.

 For most, the scar is the only symptom.
-Some may have other symptoms such as:
+Others may have:

 Some keloids may go away on their own, but this is rare.
-If the keloid is not bothersome, then it does not need to be treated.
+Keloids don’t need care unless they bother you.

-To help reduce your chances of forming a keloid:
+To help lower your chances of a keloid:

 American Academy of Dermatology